laszewsk/deprecated-osmi/README.md

 ### Set up Python Environment

-OSMI will run in batch mode this is also valid for setting up the environment for which we created abatch script.
+OSMI will run in batch mode this is also valid for setting up the environment for which we created sbatch script.
 This has the advantage that it installed via the worker nodes, which is typically faster, but also gurantees that the worker node itself is ued to install it to avoid software incompatibilities.